davemaurer/daily_exercises/hashes/hashes_0.md

 If you want to keep a key in a hash, but not have it point to a usable value, you could always set that value to nil.

+- `shopping_list = { "tomatoes" => 3, "milk" => 1, "chocolate" => 100 }`<br>
+  `shopping_list["tomatoes"] = nil`

+But if you want to REMOVE a key/value pair altogether from a hash, Ruby has a BUILT IN method called `.delete` that works on a lot of different things, hashes being one of those things.
+Let's check it out.
+In your terminal:

+- `shopping_list.delete("tomatoes")`<br>
+  As we can see if we then call our shopping list (do that now), the key of "tomatoes" is gone, along with its value.
+So the `.delete` method just needs to be given an argument, which is the key you want to remove.
+When specifying this key, remember you need to give Ruby the exact data type that the key is.
+So doing: `shopping_list.delete(tomatoes)` (no quotes around the word tomatoes this time) will give you an error, because Ruby doesn't know what tomatoes is, unless you happen to assign something to a local variable named `tomatoes`.
+But Ruby does know what `"tomatoes"` is, because when you created that key you made it a string.

+###Changing the name of a key in a Hash

+There are a couple of ways to do this by iterating over your hash and just returning a new hash with the key (or keys) you want changed, but there is also a kind of simple way to do this if you just have, say one key you named wrong.
+In your
+terminal:

+- `typo_list = { "sugar" => 3, "beets" => 1, "brockalie" => 100 }`<br>
+  Uhoh, that's not the way you spell broccoli!
+Red alert, we need to fix this stat!
+We could just delete the bad key, then add a new key spelled correctly, but because of what Ruby actually RETURNS for you when you call delete, you can kill two birds with one stone.
+Ruby returns you the VALUE of the key you deleted when you use the `.delete` method.
+This is programmed under the hood so don't think too much about why right now.
+Just know that that's the way `.delete` works.
+So if that's true, and (DON'T DO THIS, IT'S JUST AN EXAMPLE): `typo_list.delete("brockalie")` would give us back the number `100`, can't we just do this? (yes, we can): OK NOW do this in your terminal:<br>
+  `typo_list["broccoli"] = typo_list.delete("brockalie")`<br>
+  If that makes you cross-eyed don't worry too much about it right now.
+Things gain more clarity the more you are exposed to them.
+Basically it boils down to methods being able to both DO a thing, and RETURN a thing, and what a method returns does not have to represent exactly what it does.
+So `.delete` when used on a hash removes the key you tell it to remove, then returns you the value of the key it just took out for you.
+Hence, being able to do what we did up there.